The CIHR HIV/AIDS Community-Based Research Program - A Guide for Applicants

 The Knowledge User Common CV is for knowledge user applicants based in non-academic organizations, such as community-based organizations.
 They may be identified as the Nominated Principal Applicant, a Principal Knowledge User or a Knowledge User.

 To create a Canadian Common CV, please refer to the Common CV website and the ResearchNet Application Phase Instructions.

 Is there help with writing an application?

-To help prepare an application, including filling out the Common CV and reviewing Common CVs, CIHR has created a Library of Learning Resources, where you will find a useful document called "The Art of Writing a CIHR Application".
+To help prepare an application, including filling out the Common CV and reviewing Common CVs, CIHR has created a Library of Learning Resources.

 The Ontario HIV Treatment Network (OHTN), the Canadian Association for HIV Research (CAHR), and CIHR, have partnered to create the "Universities Without Walls: eLearning for HIV Research".
 This interactive hub hosts a series of educational modules, with videos and curriculum materials, that work to support emerging community based research teams.
 Covered topics include grant writing.